Anything Open New Year’s Eve & New Year’s Day? Holiday Hours For Stores, Restaurants, Banks, Post Office As We Ring In 2017

 What time do stores close on New Year’s Eve and is anything open on New Year’s Day?
 If you’re searching for the holiday hours for your favorite retail stores, restaurants, the post office, or banking hours for the holiday weekend, you’re not alone.

-As we prepare to ring in 2017, “what’s open, what’s closed” is a popular online search, especially because the January 1 falls on a Sunday this year.
-This year, the holiday weekend extends right through Monday, January 2 because it’s considered a federal holiday and that means some people have the day off.
-And for others?
-It’s just another work day, especially for retail employees.
+As we prepare to ring in 2017, “what’s open, what’s closed” is a popular online search, especially because January 1 falls on a Sunday this year.
+This year, the holiday weekend extends right through Monday, January 2 because it’s considered a federal holiday, which means some people have the day off.
+For others, it’s just another work day, especially for retail employees.

 Here’s a complete list of what’s closing early on New Year’s Eve and what you will find open on both New Year’s Day (Sunday) and on the day the U.S. Office of Personnel Management observes that holiday — Monday, January 2.